 Pricing for AI consulting services varies significantly by scope, firm size, and geography.

 ROI timelines vary by use case.
-Operational automation projects, including invoice processing, compliance monitoring, and exception handling, typically show measurable cost reduction within 90 to 120 days of go-live.
-Revenue-side projects take longer to attribute because they interact with sales cycles that are themselves three to six months long.
+Operational automation projects usually show value earlier because the baseline labor or cycle-time cost is easier to measure.
+Revenue-side projects often take longer because attribution is less direct.
 For documented ROI patterns by workflow type, see AI automation ROI examples.

 Timeline expectations matter as much as cost.
 Any firm promising production-ready AI for a complex operations workflow in under six weeks is either scoping something trivially small or underbidding the project.
 Both outcomes create problems for the buyer.